-And crisis management is by far not the only use an employee communication app can take in the corporate environment.
+And crisis management is by far not the only use a business communication app can take in the corporate environment.
 At Paulaner, one of the biggest breweries in Germany, the aim was to digitize the outdated employee newsletter which took three months to produce and was, hence, not timely anymore.
 The app now enables employees to learn more about the company they work for and has been called „the cooler version of grapevine communication“.

-At Adidas the aim was to connect the employees that work on the shop floors.
-In retail opportunities for training are rare and especially part timers and students are often left out of the information loop.
+At Adidas, the aim was to connect the employees that work on the shop floors.
+In retail opportunities for training are rare and especially part-timers and students are often left out of the information loop.
 The following communication silos then result in a poor customer experience.
-An app enables our customers in retail to spread information on marketing, shift plans and the brand promise on a channel that is already in their employees pockets.
+An app enables our customers in retail to spread information on marketing, shift plans and the brand promise on a channel that is already in their employee’s pockets.

-At Reinert logistics the aim is to communicate with their drivers who not only ensure transport across several countries but also speak multiple languages.
-Their app enables them to write content in more than 6 different languages, including Chinese, and automatically adapts to the user’s smartphone language setting.
+At Reinert logistics, the aim is to communicate with their drivers who not only ensure transport across several countries but also speak multiple languages.
+Their app enables them to write content in more than 6 different languages, including Chinese and automatically adapts to the user’s smartphone language setting.

 SPARDA, a German bank shows that the app is designed for their most valued brand ambassador by launching it on Valentine’s day – as a gift to those close to them.
 Their employees say thank you with onboarding rates of over 60% after just 4 weeks.
 Viessmann, a leading heating technology manufacturer, developed their own SAP timesheet integration.